 Open the file

 id_rsa.pub.
-Copy the entire contents of the file, including the 'ssh-rsa' at the beginning, and paste it into the SSH field as shown below:
+Copy the entire contents of the file - including the 'ssh-rsa' at the beginning - and paste it into the SSH field:

-Click save and return to your BOX dashboard.
+Click on Save and return to the Dashboard of your Box.

 - Host details

 - SSH passphrase that you created for your SSH key (see step 2)

 Open Git Bash (Windows) or Terminal (Mac).
 The command for connecting via SSH is:

 An example with my dummy account would be:

 You will now be asked to enter your SSH passphrase.
 Enter it - and welcome to your Raidboxes Box file tree!